-Wetland A is a southeast to northwest sloping, emergent swale (0.72-acre).
+Wetland A is a southeast to northwest sloping, emergent swale (0.70-acre).
 The wetland is sustained by primarily by rainfall, but also receives stormwater and drainage water pumped from several residences near the terminus of S.W.
 82nd Avenue.
-Such water is piped under the Fanno Creek bike path and discharges about 10 feet north of the Fanno Creek trail bike and pedestrian path.
+Such water enters via a small pipe under the Fanno Creek bike path and discharges about 10 feet north of the Fanno Creek trail bike and pedestrian path.
 The flow rate into the upper part of Wetland A mostly occurs in the rainy season and late spring, but it can have a trickle flow in summer months.
 The lower end of the swale terminates at a former electric railroad berm.
 The west-center of Wetland A is dominated by meadow foxtail, colonial bentgrass and Himalayan blackberry.
 It contains lesser amounts of soft rush, velvetgrass, and supports a few red hawthorn and willow along the edges.
 This wetland is seasonally saturated (usually within 6 inches of surface), but lacks depressions with ponding in winter months.
 Soil conditions have redoximorphoric concentrations in the upper part (F6 hydric soil indicator) and depleted matrix deeper in the profile (A11 indicator).
 It qualifies a Palustrine Emergent, Seasonally Flooded/Saturated type wetland (PEME) and has a hydrogeomorphic class of Slope Headwater (HGM-SH).
+Wetland A will be avoided.

-The south edge of Wetland A will be temporarily impacted for an access route between a staging area to the sediment placement area.
-Also, a temporary impact to the lower part of Wetland A will be installation of a sump to collect seepage water to return to Junor Lake.
 Wetland A overflows to narrow ditch on the south side of the former railroad berm.
-The narrow ditch terminates about 400 feet to the west in a bottomland wetland situated near Fanno Creek.
+The narrow ditch (0.02-acre) terminates about 400 feet to the west in a bottomland wetland situated near Fanno Creek.
 In turn, the creek flows about 8 miles south to Tualatin River (near City of Durham).
 The narrow ditch will have temporary, minor wetland impacts associated with check dam placement.

 Wetland B is a 1.34-acre partially wooded, partially mowed seasonal wetland that flanks Woods Creek, but predominately occurs on the north side.
 It is dominated by creeping buttercup, bentgrass, common reed, and bluegrass with scattered Oregon ash trees.
 This wetland also has pockets of Himalayan blackberry.
 This wetland is also seasonally saturated and has a subtle depression with ponding in winter months.
 The hydrology source for this wetland is mostly rainfall; however, large rain event can cause Woods Creek to overbank flood this vicinity.
 The flashy flooding is infrequent and short duration - as expected from an urbanizing upgradient watershed.
 Soil conditions have dark surface with redoximorphoric concentrations in the upper part (F6 hydric soil indicator) and/or depleted matrix deeper in the profile (F3 and A11 indicators).
 This wetland qualifies a Palustrine Emergent and Palustrine Forested type wetland (PEM-PFO) and has a hydrogeomorphic class of Slope (HGM-SL).
-No impacts are proposed for Wetland B.
+Wetland B will also be avoided.

 Wetland C consists of narrow strips of wetland parallel to the irrigation pond.
 It is dominated by bluegrass and ryegrass (since it is mowed turf).
 One small patch has some ornamental rhododendrons planted in the wetland.
 Soil conditions have dark surface with redoximorphoric concentrations in the upper part (F6 hydric soil indicator) or sandy fill material that has redoximorphic concentrations (S5 indicator).
 It qualifies a Palustrine Emergent type wetland (PEM) and has a hydrogeomorphic class of Slope (HGM-SL).
-This wetland will be avoided for the sediment removal work.
+This wetland will be avoided, since the dredging equipment cannot get sufficiently close to the retaining walls around the irrigation pond.